hetfs/CProgrammingJourney/1 Basic Syntax and Structure of C/EP-0003-Operators-and-Expressions/0004 Logical Operators.md

-# Logical Operators in C: A Comprehensive Guide for Expert Programmers
+# Logical Operators in C

 Logical operators in C are fundamental for performing logical operations, enabling the combination of multiple conditions in decision-making constructs such as `if` statements and loops.
 These operators yield a boolean result (`true` for non-zero values and `false` for zero).
 This guide provides an in-depth look at logical operators, their usage, and best practices for expert C programmers.